cloudflare/cloudflare-docs/content/kv/learning/methods/list-keys.md

 ## List by prefix

-List all of the keys starting with a particular prefix.
+List all the keys starting with a particular prefix.

 For example, you may have structured your keys with a user, a user ID, and key names, separated by colons (such as `user:1:<key>`).
 You could get the keys for user number one by using the following code: